OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/csharp/README.md

 urlFragment: officedev-microsoft-teams-samples-bot-adaptivecard-actions-csharp
 ---

-# Get Adaptive Card and Suggested Actions
+# Send Adaptive Card Including Different Actions

 This sample shows the feature where user can send Adaptive Card actions using bot.